 FP Canada is a professional body that provides financial planner certifications.
 You can use their lookup tool to find a certified financial planner near you.

 Many banks and credit unions have financial advisor services.
 If you want to work with a financial planner, some banks also have a wealth management service within their brand (for example, RBC has RBC Dominion Securities, TD has TD Wealth).
 Investigate what’s available through your bank.

 It’s worth considering whether a web-based service might be a good fit for you.
 They can be a good option if your situation isn’t complicated or you don’t desire the personal contact and accountability that a financial planner can provide.

 Here are some sample questions you can ask when interviewing a financial planner.

-You may also want look into the financial planners you’re consider by searching their name on Google to see what comes up and searching their name on the Canadian Securities Administrators disciplined persons list.
+You may also want to look into the financial planners you’re considering by searching their name on Google to see what comes up and searching their name on the Canadian Securities Administrators disciplined persons list.

 Whether you need a financial planner or is a personal decision.
 We’ve provided some general information to help you consider your situation and find the right person for you.
 Yes, there are online alternatives to help you create an investment plan.
 So, you’ll need to consider how important having a personal relationship with an individual is to you and whether the value that comes from that is worth the costs.
 As you approach retirement, finances can become more complex, and so, that might be a stage where the personal touch will pay off.